shreyJS/WebServer/README.md

 In a multi-threaded web server, the main server thread listens for incoming connections.
 When a new connection is accepted, the server spawns a new thread to handle the request.
 This allows the main server thread to continue listening for and accepting new connections while existing requests are being processed concurrently.

-## Multi-Threaded Web Server using Threadpool
+## Multi-Threaded Web Server using Thread pool

 A multi-threaded web server using a thread pool is an advanced type of multi-threaded server that manages a pool of pre-created threads to handle incoming client requests.
 Instead of creating a new thread for each request, the server reuses existing threads from the pool.
 This approach can improve performance and resource management, especially under high load.